 Insert the electrodes.

-Insert each titanium strip into the tank such that the bottom of the strip touches the bottom of the bucket, and then bend the strip at the point where it exits the tank, such that the strip forms a narrow V with the point of the V resting on the lip of the bucket with one half of the strip inside the bucket, touching the bottom, and one half outside the bucket, ready for attachment of alligator clips.
+Insert each titanium strip into the tank such that the bottom of the strip touches the bottom of the bucket

+Bend the strip at the point where it exits the tank, such that the strip forms a narrow V with the point of the V resting on the lip of the bucket with one half of the strip inside the bucket, touching the bottom, and one half outside the bucket, ready for attachment of alligator clips.

 Set up and attach devices to electrodes